DecentAppsStudios/MusicPlayer/README.md

 The following is a complete listing and description of what functions on the Device are accessed and / or modified by the Application.

-ACCESS MICROPHONE:
-Allows the Application to make Recordings using the microphone.

 MODIFY AUDIO SETTINGS:
 Allows an application to modify global audio settings.